freducom/better-websites/README.md

 A curated list of awesome resources from around the Internet on Usability, Accessibility, Responsive design and anything related.

-This list is built for you all web designers – to help you build a better Internet.
-A web that can be used on mobile over 3G or worse.
-A web can be used by anyone, regardless of eyesight.
-A web that focuses on value instead of pushy popups and other sneaky mean of stealing your attention.
-A web as it was intended to be used.
+This list is built for all you web designers – to help you build a better Internet.
+An Internet that can be used on mobile over 3G or worse.
+An Internet that can be used by anyone, regardless of eyesight or other accessibility issues.
+An Internet that focuses on value instead of pushy popups and sneaky means of stealing your attention.
+An Internet as it was intended to be used.

 Watch the repo to keep posted on all changes and additions to it!